Caseymitch3ll/reading-notes/README.md

 # Reading Notes for CodeFellows

 ## Growth Thinking
-  - a way of commiting your brain to a lifetime of learning
+  - A way of commiting your brain to a lifetime of learning

  *Key components of Growth Thinking*

     **Positivity**

-         -  encouraging yourself and others around you **Resilience
+     -  encouraging yourself and others around you

-         -  Finishing a task through to the end
+    **Resilience: Finishing a task through to the end

-         ~I Can't~
-           - eliminating negative thoughts
+        ~I Can't~  eliminating negative thoughts

            ![]https://images.app.goo.gl